 1. Connelly Pure Wakeboard – Best Midrange Option

-The Connelly Pure is your quintessential starter board.
+The Connelly Pure is your quintessential best wakeboard for beginners.
 First-timers will have no problem carving out a path with this subtle three-stage rocker.
-The base is expertly crafted to offer a balance of stability, speed, and power.
+The base is expertly crafted to offer a balance of stability, speed, and power and edge control.

 Four long-base molded fins make the board a stable ride for beginners.
 Meanwhile, its System 80 core offers unmatched durability and rigidity.
-Two bolt-on 1.9-inch skater fins increase its overall cutting capabilities without imposing any drag or mobility issues.
-It’s is available in sizes 130, 134, and 141.
+Two bolt-on 1.9-inch skater fins increase its cutting capabilities.
+It does this without imposing any drag or mobility issues.
+The wakeboard is available in sizes 130, 134, and 141.

 - Both molded and bolted-on fins